salboaie/SwarmESB/README.md

 #Supporters
-![WebStorm, the best IDE for node.js and JS]
+WebStorm, the best IDE for node.js and JS
 * http://www.jetbrains.com

-![A free book about swarms]
+A free book about swarms

 * https://github.com/jwulf/SwarmCoreByExample/